Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 #### 404 Not Found

-Thiss error occurs when the request URL cannot return the resource.
+This error occurs when Stripe does not recognize the URL.
 This is usually due to a typo.
-In this example, I threw error when I left a trailing slash at the end of the URL.
+This error occurred in this particular example because a trailing slash was appended at the end of the URL.

 ```
-{
     "error": {
         "message": "Unrecognized request URL (POST: /v1/payment_intents/).
 If you are trying to list objects, remove the trailing slash.
 If you are trying to retrieve an object, make sure you passed a valid (non-empty) identifier in your code.
 Please see https://stripe.com/docs or we can help at https://support.stripe.com/.",
         "type": "invalid_request_error"